 Graham is much sought after as a teacher of poetry, creative writing and communications.
 She has taught at every level of instruction, from children in elementary school to university students.
 She has served as a writer-in-residence at St. John’s-Kilmarnock School in Breslau, and in Toronto with Descant‘s now hear this!
 SWAT: Student Writers and Teachers, Diaspora Dialogues and Sister Writes.
-Winner of an Excellence in Teaching Award at the University of Toronto, she teaches Creative Writing Through Reading, Creative Writing: Introduction, Poetry: Introduction, Poetry II, The Nature of Poetic Process with Ian Burgham and Poetry Master Class.
+Winner of an Excellence in Teaching Award at the University of Toronto, she teaches Creative Writing Through Reading, Creative Writing: Introduction, Poetry: Introduction, Poetry II, Poetry III, The Nature of Poetic Process with Ian Burgham and Poetry Master Class.
 To register, contact firstname.lastname@example.org.
-During the spring/summer she teaches at the Creative Book Publishing program, Humber College and the Haliburton School of the Arts.
+During the spring/summer she teaches at the Creative Book Publishing program at Humber College and the Haliburton School of Art and Design: Fleming College.
 Graham has led poetry workshops for St. Mungo’s Mirrorball, Glasgow, Scotland, University of Saskatchewan, the Baxter Arts Centre, and the Centre for Creative Learning.

 Catherine Graham credits the guidance of her own writing teachers with helping to shape her work and encourage her creative spirit.
 Among her influences is Canadian novelist Barbara Gowdy, whose writing philosophies influenced Graham, and which she wrote about in the literary magazine Descant‘s tribute to Gowdy.